specify/specify7/README.md

 Warning: This will replace the Python 2.7 version of mod-wsgi that was used by Specify 7.4.0 and prior.
-If executed on a production server running one of those version, Specify 7 will stop working until the new deployment is configured.
+If executed on a production server running one of those versions, Specify 7 will stop working until the new deployment is configured.

 ### Setting up Apache